 I’m available for portrait sessions anywhere in the NYC area, and I can advise you on a location that aligns with your vision.
 The ideal location will be scenic with minimal cars and people.
 Locations that provide some level of seclusion tend to make clients feel more comfortable while providing a safe space for children to move around and a clean background for your photos.

-Included with your family portrait session is a small album containing photos from your session.
+Included with your family portrait session is a small album containing selected photos from your session.
 Think hardback linen cover and premium photo paper, printed by one of the top photo labs in the country.
 I design this for you.
 Whether you like it or not.

 Why?
 Because otherwise your family photos may remain jpegs forever.
 Why do I think this?
 Because my wedding photos are still sitting on my hard drive 10 years later because I'm "too busy" to make an album.
-But, if someone had made one for me, I feel pretty sure I'd be glad to have it.
+But, if someone had made one for me, I'm pretty sure I'd be glad to have it.